hackclub/site/README.md

 Join us in building Hack Club's homepage and show new hackers what Hack Club could be for them 💖.

 See something that could be better?
 Make a PR!
 Have an easter egg idea?
 Make a PR!
 Is the site missing something?
-Make a PR! _(Do you see a trend?:))_
+Make a PR! _(Do you see a trend? :))_

 If you need to add content to the site, here's how you can: